10 Things Your Congregation Can Do To Become More LGBTQ-Welcoming

-Avoid making assumptions about the sexual orientation or gender identity of any of your members or visitors, and be open to challenges to assumptions that you do make.
+Avoid making assumptions about the sexual orientation or gender identity of any of your members, visitors, or children, and be open to challenges to assumptions that you do make.
 Take time to ask, and then always respect, each person’s identity, self-labels, and pronoun preferences.

-Do education around understanding the difference between sexual orientation and gender identity, and take intentional steps toward transgender welcome and inclusion.
+Do education around the difference between sexual orientation and gender identity, and take intentional steps toward transgender welcome and inclusion, as well as bisexual and queer welcome and inclusion.
 For example, avoid dividing people into two genders in practice or in language.
-Create single occupancy bathrooms and signs directing people to them.
-Make education on gender diversity and transgender identity and welcome a priority, whether through a Sunday service, film screening, workshop, small group ministry, religious education programming, or more.
+Avoid assuming all people are gay or straight, or that you can tell a person's sexual orientation by their partner.
+Prioritize education about gender diversity and non-binary sexual orientations, whether through Sunday services, film screenings, workshops, small group ministry, religious education programming, or more.

-There are a multitude of ways to take action and show your support for LGBTQ people, no matter how large or small your congregation is, or where you're located.
-If there are LGBTQ groups or organizations in your area, build relationships with them—ask them what they need and how you can help.
-If there are opening LGBTQ people in your congregation, respect their guidance and leadership.
-You can also read stories about LGBT welcome and social action from other congregations.
+There are a multitude of ways to take action and show your support for LGBTQ justice, no matter how small your congregation is or where you're located.
+Build relationships with LGBTQ groups or organizations in your area—ask them what they need and how you can help.
+If there are openly LGBTQ people in your congregation, respect their guidance and leadership.
+You can also read stories about LGBTQ welcome and social action from other congregations.

 Increasing your welcome of LGBTQ people is just one entry point into the conversation about how to truly be a Welcoming Congregation.
 LGBTQ people, like all people, have multifaceted identities.
 They are people of color, they are working class, they have disabilities, they are immigrants, they are children and youth and single parents and elders.
 Is your congregation a welcoming congregation to all of these people also?